 Sounds a bit funny right?
 You can use one and oneself to discuss people in general, and to talk about them in third person.

 In all the above examples, the action is to introduce.
-Because it’s a transitive word next to a pronoun, it therefore is a reflexive action word.
+Because it’s a transitive word next to a pronoun, it reflects usual reflexive verbs usage in a sentence.
 But what about when the word introduce doesn’t follow a reflexive pronoun, like in the sentence Jake introduces his dog to the class?
 Well, in that case, this sentence doesn’t meet the requirements to answer yes to the what is a reflexive verb question.

 There are many action words you can use with reflexive pronouns.
-Some action words even take on slightly different meanings when the subject and receiver of the action are the same.
+Some verbs even take on slightly different meanings when the subject and receiver of the action are the same.
 Let’s look at some commonly used action words in reflexive sentences:

 - Ted accidentally cut himself on a piece of paper.

 You can use most action words like in the example above that describe harm like cut, injure, and hurt reflexively.
 Most of the time, injuring yourself isn’t intentional.
-However, there are some action words that imply harming yourself on purpose.

 - Sandy and Billy taught themselves how to design websites.

 Most of the time, learning a new skill happens when someone else teaches you something.
 However, self-learning is also possible.
 Hence, you can teach yourself, like Sandy and Bill did in the above sentence.

 - She prepared herself with her favorite belongings for the field trip to the museum.